7 Components of OCR to Master

 OCR solutions have played a critical role in the business world with their ability to recognize text from scanned images or documents.
 Understanding how they work and what are the different components of OCR available will help choose the most suitable for your organization.

-The 5 components of OCR are:
+The key components of OCR are:

 1- Image preprocessing